Diegopie/d2_seasonal_challenges/README.md

 ### Bugs

-Two big things to figure out are that state is not persisting between pages and that challenges do not sync when they appear multiple times on the page
+Two big things to figure out are that state is not persisting between pages and that challenges do not sync when they appear multiple times on the page.

+State is initiated for every single item that is mapped in the JSX.
+This means if one challenge is included in multiple categories than it will be given multiple state initiations so they will not sync.
+I've updated the code so that when a user updates a value it checks for any duplications through the DOM, then updates all the duplicates on the DOM.
+This is not elegant buuut it works well enough since getting the Destiny API working will solve all this.

 ### Future Development

-There were a few coding concepts I wanted to practice when creating this project so I laid out the development process base on what I wanted to learn/practice.
+There were a few coding concepts I wanted to practice when creating this project so I laid out the development process based on what I wanted to learn/practice.
 The initial concept was working with and rendering a larger amount of data that can be updated by a user then managing all of that in local storage.

-This are the concepts I would like to practice in the future and how they effect the app
+These are the concepts I would like to practice in the future and how they effect the app

 - PWA - Offline
   - Offline support is mostly for me to learn service workers.
 Destiny is an online game so I don't see how many users will benefit from offline support but I can brag about it to my wife 🥰

 - Seasonal Triumphs
   - Many Destiny players get their Seasonal Challenges knocked out in the week.
 A bigger pie to eat are Seasonal Triumphs.
-Tackling these effeciently are a next big step to help more players!
+Tackling these efficiently are a next big step to help more players!

 - JWT Authentication and Server Database
   - I have implemented many very basic user account and authentication but I would like to have something more polished and user friendly